 However, smartphones have so far been largely limited to subscription plans.
 As Asymco notes (using the iPhone as an example):

 Furthermore, according Nielsen, the subscription market has shifted dramatically to smartphones in the US, with 38% of Americans owning them, and 55% of purchases in the last 3 months being smartphones.
-If this trends takes hold in other markets beyond their relatively small subscription customers, then smartphones will really take off in a whole new way with prepaid users.
+If these trends take hold in other markets beyond their relatively small subscription customers, then smartphones will really take off in a whole new way with prepaid users.

 One Step Ahead